 “So many questions.
 Much like a…what is your word…infant,” he said, “I cannot interfere more than I have.
 You must learn and grow as you were meant to.
 I am here only to-”

 “Balance the life-stream.
 Yeah, you’ve said that.”
 She still held the metal sliver.
-She knew he would prevent her from harming herself, but part of her believed she still had the ability to make any decision for herself.
+She knew he would prevent her from harming herself, but part of her believed she still had the ability to make her decision.
 She knew, though, in the back of her mind, that this decision was already made for her.
-She sat in silence as Savoir hovered above her.
+She sat in silence as Savoir hovered above.

 “Why do you stay?”